yuanqing/node-module-patterns/README.md

 ## A standalone module for Node and the browser

-It is worth noting that if our module has no dependencies, and we want to make it available in both Node and the browser as a standalone module, we can skip the [Browserify](https://github.com/substack/node-browserify) (or [Webpack](https://github.com/webpack/webpack)) step via the following pattern:
+If our module has no dependencies, and we want to make it available in both Node and the browser as a lightweight, standalone module, we can omit the [Browserify](https://github.com/substack/node-browserify) (or [Webpack](https://github.com/webpack/webpack)) bundling step by doing the following:

 ```js
 (function(window) {